 “In today’s rush, we forget about the joy of just being.”
 Eckhart Tolle

-With the new school year in full swing many of the children have come back from the summer holidays raring to go and excited to see what this academic year will bring.
-On the other hand, understandably, quite a few of the kids are overwhelmed and feel uneasy coming back into busy school routines after the holidays.
+With the summer holidays coming to an end for all schools across the UK, many children are excited to see what the new academic year will bring.
+On the other hand, understandably, many children are feeling overwhelmed and uneasy to return to busy school routines after the holidays.
 This is where mindfulness can help!

 What is Mindfulness?

-Described by Jon Kabat-Zinn as “paying attention in a particular way: on purpose, in the present moment and non-judgmentally” mindfulness can reduce stress and anxiety, increase cognitive flexibility, improve focus, boost working memory and enhance a better quality of life.
-With mindfulness, children can learn how to manage stress, be in the present moment, develop compassion, and recognise their own thoughts, feelings and physical sensations.
+Mindfulness has been described by Jon Kabat-Zinn as “paying attention in a particular way: on purpose, in the present moment and non-judgmentally.”
+With mindfulness, children can learn how to be in the present moment, develop compassion, and recognise their own thoughts, feelings and physical sensations.
+Mindfulness can be used as a therapeutic tool to reduce stress and anxiety, increase cognitive flexibility, improve focus, boost working memory and enhance a better quality of life.

 Mindfulness in Action